 In elementary, homework will be limited in the early years and will increase with grade levels.
-Elementary teachers will avoid lengthy homework assignments on Wednesday evenings as GCA also recognizes Wednesday evenings as a time to join other Christians for mid-week study and fellowship.
-Teachers may give homework that can be completed in time for any church activity.
+Teachers will avoid lengthy homework assignments on Wednesday evenings as GCA also recognizes Wednesday evenings as a time to join other Christians for mid-week study and fellowship.